Las Vegas Packing List: What to Wear in Sin City

 Las Vegas has grit, glitz, glamour, and glorious scenery.
-Being situated in the middle of a desert, means cool nights, chilly mornings, and sun-filled afternoons during much of the year.
+Being situated in the middle of a desert means cool nights, chilly mornings, and sun-filled afternoons during much of the year.
 The days call for one type of outfit, while your nights may be a whole different story.

 Las Vegas Packing List

-Depending on the time of year you visit, you might want as little clothing as possible, or you might need layers for heading up to the mountains to visit the snow in winter.
+Depending on the time of year you visit, you might want as little clothing as possible or might need layers for heading up to the mountains to visit the snow in winter.

-- 1 pair of jeans
+- 1 pair of jeans or trousers

-- 1 bathing suit & cover up
+- 1 bathing suit

 - 2 pair of shorts or skirts